-Editor’s Note: Some articles that were written as much as 21 years ago will be posted as they become relevant to issues of today.
+Editor’s Note: Some articles that were written as far back as 1993 will be posted as they become relevant to issues of today.
 The following article was published by SUA in July, 1993.

 MERCURY IN FISH, ANOTHER UNREPORTED HOAX